Carrie Fisher, 'Star Wars'' Princess Leia, dies at 60

 But her biggest break as an actress came just a few years after she dropped out of high school to appear alongside her mother on Broadway.

-It was 1977 and she beat out the likes of Jodie Foster and Amy Irving for the part of Leia in George Lucas' "Star Wars."
-The tough-as-nails princess was strong and independent -- and the role positioned Fisher in the decades that followed as something of a feminist icon.
+She beat out the likes of Jodie Foster and Amy Irving for the part of Leia in George Lucas' original 1977 "Star Wars."
+Her tough-as-nails princess was strong and independent -- and the role positioned Fisher in the decades that followed as something of a feminist icon.

+The film became a blockbuster -- the Internet Movie Database ranks it as the fourth most-watched movie of all time, behind "Titanic," "E.T. the Extra-Terrestrial" and "The Wizard of Oz" -- and turned Fisher into an overnight star.

 "I was trained in celebrity, so I did the only thing I knew," Fisher once told Rolling Stone.
 "I went into the family business."